dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 ## READYTORUN_SECTION_ASSEMBLIES (v4.1+)

-This section is only present in composite R2R files.
-It is a straight binary array of the entries `READYTORUN_SECTION_ASSEMBLIES_ENTRY` parallel to the indices in the manifest metadata AssemblyRef table in the sense that it's a linear table where the row indices correspond to the equivalent AssemblyRef indices.
+This image-wide section is only present in the main R2R header of composite R2R files.
+It is an array of the entries `READYTORUN_SECTION_ASSEMBLIES_ENTRY` parallel to the indices in the manifest metadata AssemblyRef table in the sense that it's a linear table where the row indices correspond to the equivalent AssemblyRef indices.
 Just like in the AssemblyRef ECMA 335 table, the indexing is 1-based (the first entry in the table corresponds to index 1).